mohammadsarfarazafzal/mohammadsarfarazafzal.github.io/README.md

 ## ⚡ Tech Stack
 - React with Vite
 - Tailwind CSS for styling
-- React Router DOM for navigation
 - Framer Motion for animations
-- Lucide React for icons
+- Lucide React and React Icons for icons

 ## 🎯 Features
 - Responsive design for all devices